You are here

 To study dense suspensions of colloidal particles we often use 3D confocal microscopy.
 Using these images we invented techniques for measuring forces at the single particle scale as well as methods for locating particle positions and determining their radii down with nm scale precision.

 This research is inherently interdisciplinary in nature.
 Our group freely traverses past what would be considered the traditional boundaries of Physics in pursuit of the most interesting and highest impact scientific questions.
 To this end, we collaborate with numerous other groups on campus with the aim of producing research results that are greater in scope than the simple cumulative contributions of each individual research group.
 Nevertheless, my group’s ability to design and build table top experiments that combine custom built force measuring devices with techniques in photolithography, confocal microscopy, light scattering, high speed imaging, and image analysis, allows us to develop novel approaches for investigating these materials and make unique contributions to these studies.

-Lena Bartell, Sam Whitehead, Meera Ramaswamy, Edward Lee, Eric Schwen, Baris Bircan, Yunus Kinkhabwala, Thomas Jackson
+Lena Bartell, Sam Whitehead, Meera Ramaswamy, Edward Lee, Eric Schwen, Baris Bircan, Yunus Kinkhabwala, Thomas Wyse Jackson

 - Applied and Engineering Physics

 - Laboratory of Atomic and Solid State Physics (LASSP)